Kibuku District

 Kibuku District is a district in Eastern Uganda.
 It is named after its 'chief town', Kibuku, where the district headquarters are located.

 Location

 Kibuku District is bordered by Pallisa District to the north, Budaka District to the east, Butaleja District to the south, and Namutumba District to the west.
 The district headquarters at Kibuku, are located approximately 53 km, by road, west of Mbale, the largest city in the sub-region.
 The coordinates of the district are:01 02N, 33 50E.

+Kibuku district is made up of two county namely: